majarovtar/zdravko/README.md

-# 🌟 Meet Zdravko, the AI-Powered Health Platform 🌟
+# 🌟 Meet Zdravko, your AI-Powered Health Assistant 🌟

 🏆✨ **Winner of Best UX Award at DragonHack 2025** ✨🏆